 Press Reader (external link) delivers an endless stream of top news stories right to your screen.
 With access to thousands of publications from over 100 countries, PressReader boasts unlimited access to more newspapers, magazines and other digital content than any other platform.
 Browse online through our library catalogue https://ezsouthland.kotui.org.nz/login?url=https://www.pressreader.com (external link) or get the app to use PressReader on your mobile device.

 Southland District Library membership gives you completely free access to a range of online services, including a collection of databases and online tutorials.
 All you’ll need to get started are your library card and an internet connection.

 The ComputerSchool is an online computer and technology-based training centre.
 It provides one of the largest, most diverse, and most user-friendly technology training directories available.
 The engaging and detailed tutorials cover virtually all of today’s most commonly used computer programs, apps and devices.
 Simply select the modules or programs you are most interested in learning about and start exploring.

 Who Else Writes Like…? is a fantastic online resource designed to introduce adult readers to novelists whose work is unfamiliar to them.
 It helps answer the perennial question “I’ve read all the books by this author, who else writes like that?”

-If you are aware of family, neighbours or friends who do not currently have access to the internet and meet the eligibility guidelines, we can help provide cheap affordable internet through Skinny Jump.
+If you are aware of family, neighbours or friends who do not currently have internet access and meet the eligibility guidelines below, then get in touch and we can help to get them connected to a great affordable internet plan through Skinny Jump.

 - Families with children in low socio-economic communities